gsoft-inc/wl-web-configs/docs/eslint/custom-configuration.md

 ## Add a plugin

-You can add new rules from a third party [ESLint plugin](https://eslint.org/docs/latest/use/configure/plugins):
+You can add configure additional rules from a third party [ESLint plugin](https://eslint.org/docs/latest/use/configure/plugins):

 ```json !#4,6-8 .eslintrc.json
 {